Open Problems

 Proof Complexity

-1. What are the consequences of having an optimal proof system?
+1. What are some additional consequences of having an optimal proof system?

 3. Can you modify Ajtai's model theoretic approach to $\text{AC}^0$-Frege lower bounds to drop the switching lemma?